ahmdmhd/s2dm-migration-action/actions/s2dm-publish/README.md

 ## How It Works

+1. **Validation**: Validates that the spec directory exists and contains at least one .graphql file
-1. **Setup**: Installs Python 3.13, uv, and S2DM dependencies
+2. **Setup**: Checks out S2DM repository, installs Python 3.13, uv, and S2DM dependencies
+3. **Download Previous Release**: Downloads previous release artifacts (if available)
-2. **Version Check**: Downloads previous release and compares current spec to determine version bump type
+4. **Version Check**: Compares current spec with previous schema to determine version bump type
-3. **Units Sync**: Synchronizes units definitions
+5. **Units Sync**: Synchronizes units definitions
-4. **Registry Management**: Initializes registry for first release or updates it for subsequent releases
+6. **Registry Management**: Initializes registry for first release or updates it for subsequent releases
-5. **Artifact Generation**: Generates all required artifacts (GraphQL, JSON Schema, SHACL, SKOS, VSpec)
+7. **Artifact Generation**: Generates all required artifacts (GraphQL, JSON Schema, SHACL, SKOS, VSpec) to temporary location outside repository
-6. **Version Bump**: Updates version using bump-my-version and creates git tag
+8. **Version Bump**: Updates version using bump-my-version and creates git tag
-7. **Release Creation**: Creates GitHub release with all generated artifacts in a tarball
+9. **Release Creation**: Creates GitHub release with all generated artifacts in a tarball